TonyApuzzo/ansible-role-eclipse/README.md

 [![Build Status](https://travis-ci.org/nwoetzel/ansible-role-eclipse.svg?branch=master)](https://travis-ci.org/nwoetzel/ansible-role-eclipse)

-This Ansible Eclipse role is based on the work from [Alban Andrieu](fr.linkedin.com/in/nabla/) which one may find [here](https://github.com/AlbanAndrieu/ansible-eclipse).
-It has been extensively rewritten to support anysier installation and configuration of plugins, different eclipse distributions and packages (downloads).
+This Ansible Eclipse role is based on the work from [Nils Wötzel](https://github.com/nwoetzel) which one may find [here](https://github.com/nwoetzel/ansible-role-eclipse).
+It has been modified to support more plugins and to remove the dependency [nwoetzel/ansible-role-oracle-java](https://github.com/nwoetzel/ansible-role-oracle-java) since I use ansiblebit.oracle-java to install Oracle Java.
+See the bottom of this README for a code snippet to install and configure Java.

 ## Description